Hezekiah: Increase in the power of Judah

 According to the work of archaeologists and philologists, the reign of Hezekiah saw a notable increase in the power of the Judean state.
-At this time Judah was the strongest nation on the Assyrian–Egyptian frontier.
+At this time, Judah was the strongest nation on the Assyrian–Egyptian frontier.
 There were increases in literacy and in the production of literary works.
-The massive construction of the Broad Wall was made during his reign, the city was enlarged to accommodate a large influx, and population increased in Jerusalem up to 25,000, "five times the population under Solomon."
-Archaeologist Amihai Mazar explains, "Jerusalem was a virtual city-state where the majority of the state's population was concentrated," in comparison to the rest of Judah's cities (167).
-Archaeologist Israel Finkelstein says, "The key phenomenon—which cannot be explained solely against the background of economic prosperity—was the sudden growth of the population of Jerusalem in particular, and of Judah in general" (153).
+The massive construction of the Broad Wall was made during his reign, the city was enlarged to accommodate a large influx, and Jerusalem's population increased to an estimated 25,000, "five times the population under Solomon."
+Mazar explains, "Jerusalem was a virtual city-state where the majority of the state's population was concentrated," compared to the rest of Judah's cities.

+Archaeologist Israel Finkelstein says, "The key phenomenon—which cannot be explained solely against the background of economic prosperity—was the sudden growth of the population of Jerusalem in particular, and of Judah in general."
 He says the cause of this growth must be a large influx of Israelites fleeing from the Assyrian destruction of the northern state.
-It is "[t]he only reasonable way to explain this unprecedented demographic development" (154).
-This, according to Finkelstein, set the stage for motivations to compile and reconcile Hebrew history into a text at that time (157).
-Mazar questions this explanation, since, he argues, it is "no more than an educated guess" (167).
+It is "[t]he only reasonable way to explain this unprecedented demographic development."
+This, according to Finkelstein, set the stage for motivations to compile and reconcile Hebrew history into a text at that time.
+Mazar questions this explanation since, she argues, it is "no more than an educated guess."

 Siloam inscription

-The Siloam Tunnel was chiseled through 533 meters (1,750 feet) of solid rock in order to provide Jerusalem underground access to the waters of the Gihon Spring or Siloam Pool, which lay outside the city.
+The Siloam Tunnel was chiseled through 533 meters (1,750 feet) of solid rock to provide Jerusalem underground access to the waters of the Gihon Spring or Siloam Pool, which lay outside the city.

 The Siloam Inscription from the Siloam Tunnel is now in the Istanbul Archaeology Museum.
-It "commemorates the dramatic moment when the two original teams of tunnelers, digging with picks from opposite ends of the tunnel, met each other" (564).
+It "commemorates the dramatic moment when the two original teams of tunnelers, digging with picks from opposite ends of the tunnel, met each other".
 It is "[o]ne of the most important ancient Hebrew inscriptions ever discovered."
 Finkelstein and Mazar cite this tunnel as an example of Jerusalem's impressive state-level power at the time.

 Archaeologists like William G. Dever have pointed at archaeological evidence for the iconoclasm during the period of Hezekiah's reign.
-The central cult room of the temple at Arad (a royal Judean fortress) was deliberately and carefully dismantled, "with the altars and massebot" concealed "beneath a Str.
+The central cult room of the temple at Arad, a royal Judean fortress, was deliberately and carefully dismantled, "with the altars and massebot" concealed "beneath a Str.
 8 plaster floor".
 This stratum correlates with the late 8th century; Dever concludes that "the deliberate dismantling of the temple and its replacement by another structure in the days of Hezekiah is an archeological fact.
 I see no reason for skepticism here."